CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 ### PIM and ECMP

-PIM uses [RPF](## "Reverse Path Forwarding") to choose an upstream interface to build a forwarding state.
-If you configure [ECMP](## "Equal Cost Multipaths"), PIM chooses the RPF based on the ECMP hash algorithm.
+PIM uses the RPF procedure to choose an upstream interface to build a forwarding state.
+If you configure equal-cost multipaths (ECMP), PIM chooses the RPF based on the ECMP hash algorithm.

-You can configure PIM to use all the available next hops when installing mroutes.
-For example, if you have four-way ECMP, PIM spreads the S,G and \*,G mroutes across the four different paths.

-You can also configure PIM to recalculate all stream paths over one of the ECMP paths if the switch loses a path.
-Otherwise, only the streams that are using the lost path move to alternate ECMP paths.
-This recalculation does not affect existing groups.

-{{%notice warning%}}
-Recalculating all stream paths over one of the ECMP paths can cause some packet loss.
-{{%/notice%}}

 {{< tabs "TabID895 ">}}
 {{< tab "NCLU Commands ">}}

-To configure PIM to use all the available next hops when installing mroutes, run the `net add pim ecmp` command:
+Run the `net add pim ecmp` command to enable PIM to use all the available next hops for the installation of mroutes.
+For example, if you have four-way ECMP, PIM spreads the S,G and \*,G mroutes across the four different paths.

 ```
 cumulus@switch:~$ net add pim ecmp